 We provide all meals.
 Snacks and other foods are available all weekend for those who may want them, or may need to have them when they take medications.
 We provide nonalcoholic beverages.
 We allow BYOB, and campers must drink responsibly.

-Some campers enjoy "hosting" a cocktail party at some point during the week-end.
-If you are interested in hosting a cocktail party during the LVL PWA Camp Out, you can find a list of proposed times on the Schedule page.
+Some campers enjoy "hosting" a cocktail party during the week-end.
+If you are interested in hosting a cocktail party during the LVL PWA Camp Out, you can find a list of proposed times on the Schedule Page.
 Any slot that says "open" is available.
 Send us your request, and we will update the schedule.

-You can find out more information on the application page.
-If you have any questions about the change, please be sure to contact us.
+You can find out more on the application page.
+If you have any questions about the change, please contact us.

 Additional help to defray the cost of the camp outs is provided through groups such as the Colt 45's in the past, and now Texas United Charities of Houston, who purchase and prepare the food, and then drive 150 miles to and from the camp outs on Saturdays to serve lunch!